-Background to the Budget is simply – the GFC and the Canterbury Earthquakes have left our Govt with a large deficit which it wants to clean up.
-This Govt Budget had that as one of its main objectives – balancing the books by June 2015.
-In addition it wants to build up economic growth, increase jobs and bring debt down to 20% of our countries GDP by 2020.
+Background to the Budget is simply that the GFC and the Canterbury earthquakes have left our government with a large deficit which it wants to clean up.
+This Budget had that as one of its main objectives – balancing the books by June 2015.
+In addition, it wants to build up economic growth, increase jobs and bring debt down to 20% of our country's GDP by 2020.

-One of those somewhere places will be the proposed sale of Meridan Energy.
-The Govt was very successful selling 49% of Mighty River Power.
-It made $1.5B from this and has in part used these funds to further assist in the rebuild of Christchurch.
-The success of the Mighty River Power float has encouraged Govt towards considering selling Meridan Energy so expect more commentary about this in the second half of this year.
+One of those somewhere places will be the proposed sale of Meridian Energy.
+The government was very successful selling 49% of Mighty River Power.
+It made $1.5b from this and has in part used these funds to further assist in the rebuild of Christchurch.
+The success of the Mighty River Power float has encouraged the government towards considering selling Meridian Energy, so expect more commentary about this in the second half of this year.
 You might also watch this space for comments in regards to the proposed sale of Crown holdings in Air New Zealand, Genesis Energy and Solid Energy.

 Despite being a bland budget, it's aimed at being stimulus in nature.
-The Govt has tried to bring this about by different measures.
+The government has tried to bring this about by different measures.

-For instance it is intending to reduce ACC Levies on households and businesses up to the tune of around $300M in the 2014/2015 year, increasing to $1B in the 2015/2016 year.
-This will kinda act like a tax cut for households and businesses thus giving some relief in direct costs.
+For instance, it is intending to reduce ACC levies on households and businesses up to the tune of around $300m in the 2014/2015 year, increasing to $1b in the 2015/2016 year.
+This will act like a kind of tax cut for households and businesses, thus giving some relief in direct costs.

-Under the Budget the Govt is giving $158M to tourism in the hope that this spending will attract tourists into our country which is expected to have the result of boosting our economy.
+Under the Budget the government is giving $158m to tourism in the hope that this spending will attract tourists into our country, which is expected to have the result of boosting our economy.

 So what does the budget mean overall for you?

-Well, if you're in tourism, education, welfare or the health sector, you're going to get a bit of a boost and probably more jobs will be on offer due to the Govts intended budget spending.
+Well, if you're in tourism, education, welfare or the health sector, you're going to get a bit of a boost and probably more jobs will be on offer due to the government's intended spending.

 If you're unemployed, your opportunities of getting work in any of the industries I've just spoken about have just increased.